 Best time to visit

-To be more comfortable during your visit, we advise you to go in the morning or early afternoon, the crowds are a little less important.
-You will also have more time to enjoy the three levels of the museum without being pressed for time.
+For a more comfortable visit, we advise you to go in the morning or early afternoon, when the crowds are a little lighter.
+You’ll also have more time to enjoy the museum’s three levels without being pressed for time.

-Like most places in Normandy, the high season in Bayeux is between July and August.
-Indeed, the municipality counts more than 500,000 tourists each year.
-So, whatever the period, you will always come across groups of visitors, even in “low season”.
-However, it should be noted that the tourist influx is less important from April to June and from September to October if you prefer to avoid the crowds.
+Like most places in Normandy, Bayeux’s peak season is between July and August.
+In fact, the municipality counts over 500,000 tourists every year.
+So, whatever the period, you’ll always come across groups of visitors, even in the “low season”.
+However, if you prefer to avoid the crowds, the tourist season is less busy from April to June and from September to October.

 Visit duration and practical information

-We advise you to allow 1h30 to 2h depending on the time you will take on each floor of the museum.
-Especially if you opt for the audioguide (free and very informative!) when visiting the original Tapestry on the 1st level.
-Also, photographing the original tapestry exhibited at this level of the museum is not allowed because its reproduction, in all its forms, is very restricted.
+We recommend you allow 1h30 to 2h, depending on how long you spend on each of the museum’s floors.
+Especially if you opt for the audioguide (free and very informative!) when visiting the original Tapestry on level 1.
+Also, photographing the original tapestry exhibited on this level of the museum is not permitted, as its reproduction in any form is highly restricted.

 Please note that pets are not allowed inside the museum.